Caution: Zoning moratorium ahead

 Michigan local governments should proceed carefully when considering temporarily suspending property owners’ rights to develop or build until adequate regulations can be developed and adopted.

-A previous Michigan State University Extension article Zoning moratoriums should only be done with caution encourages local governments to proceed with caution when considering a zoning moratorium because there is no explicit authorization to do so in state statute.
+Another Michigan State University Extension article – A zoning moratorium should only be done with caution – encourages local governments to proceed with caution when considering a zoning moratorium because there is no explicit authorization to do so in state statute.

-While blanket authority for a local unit of government to adopt a zoning moratorium is absent in statute, most municipal attorneys would agree that local governments can still enact moratorium if the absence of regulations on a particular land use or activity in the zoning ordinance amounts to a threat to public, health, safety and welfare.
+While blanket authority for a local unit of government to adopt a zoning moratorium is absent in statute, Michigan case law suggests local governments can enact moratoria if the absence of regulations on a particular land use or activity in the zoning ordinance amounts to a threat to public, health, safety and welfare.
 This authority may be provided in Section 201 of the Michigan Zoning Enabling Act (MZEA), which grants local governments the authority to “…provide by zoning ordinance for the regulation of land development … to ensure that use of the land is situated in appropriate locations and relationships … and to promote public health, safety and welfare.”
 There is no prohibition on moratoria in the MZEA.

 With only ‘inferred’ authority for a local government to adopt a zoning moratorium, a best practice might be to amend the zoning ordinance to include a specific provision authorizing the implementation of a zoning moratorium.
 The provision would be in the article of the zoning ordinance on amending the ordinance and should describe the intent to impose a moratorium only when action is necessary to protect public health, safety and welfare and there are findings of fact supporting the action stated in the public record.
 Also, such a provision should limit the time of a moratorium to six months or less, possibly with the option of one extension up to six months in length based on new stated facts (however, there is no Michigan appellate court that has upheld a moratorium for longer than six months).
-The moratorium provisions of the zoning ordinance should also limit the application of a moratorium to the narrow scope of matters that threaten public health, safety and welfare so as to leave other private property rights and/or development options available to landowners – an important due process consideration.
-A requirement to publish a notice of adoption of the moratorium in a newspaper of general circulation might also be considered (if adopting a moratorium by resolution), or require the moratorium itself to be done as a zoning ordinance amendment (see Zoning moratoriums should only be done with caution).
+The moratorium provisions of the zoning ordinance should also limit the application of a moratorium to the narrow scope of matters that threaten public health, safety and welfare, so as to leave other private property rights and/or development options available to landowners – an important due process consideration.
+Under the doctrine of legislative equivalency, a moratorium to suspend an ordinance must itself be passed by ordinance.
+As such, another important aspect of due process required under the MZEA is the publication of a notice of ordinance adoption in a newspaper of general circulation within 15 days (MCL 125.3401(7)).

 It is also important for local officials to understand that a zoning moratorium is not a purposeful delay in enforcing existing standards in the zoning ordinance.
 In other words, there is no such thing as a moratorium on enforcement.